haskellfoundation/tech-proposals/TEMPLATE.md

 ## Lifecycle:

-This section should detail the SDLC of the project, including a high-level description of the following criteria:
+This section should detail the development lifecycle of the project, including a high-level description of the following criteria:

 -   **Implementation:** A high-level overview of the implementation details of the project, including how the leaders expect to make progress on individual goals and key progress indicators.
 This section should not be as granular as individual merge requests that will be made, but that would be a bonus!

 -   **Compatibility issues:** highlight any potential compatibility issues that may arise from the changes brought by this project, including any work that needs to be done on the part of stakeholders or performers.

 -   **Performance impact:** An overview of the potential performance impact of this project on the ecosystem, if applicable.

 ## Deliverables